Café con Leche Conversation Series

 The Introductory Session

-The introductory session is an informal forum for Latino parents to learn more about the, often overwhelming and complicated, financial aid and college application process.
-In addition, state and local data is shared with parents and students, depicting the education crisis within the Hispanic community and emphasizing how important it is to get a Post- Secondary education.
+The introductory session is an informal forum for parents to learn more about the often overwhelming and complicated financial aid and college application process.
+In addition, state and local data is shared with parents and students, depicting the education crisis within our communities and emphasizing how important it is to get a Post- Secondary education.
 Beyond the introductory session, the following sessions may be facilitated throughout the year:

 - Creating High Expectations at Home